Emmanuel Holcombe Languages vision

 Children in Reception begin to develop their language skills and knowledge of other cultures through the area “Understanding the World”, which involves supporting children to explore a culturally diverse world.
 Children learn that there are different countries in the world and talk about the differences they have experienced or seen in photos.
 Children are taught to recognize some similarities and differences between life in this country and life in other countries.

 The skills we focus on in Reception are outlined in the following Early Learning Goals:

 ELG 14: Know some similarities and differences between different cultural communities in this country, drawing on their experiences and what has been read in class.

 ELG 14: Explain some similarities and differences between life in this country and life in other countries, drawing on knowledge from stories, non-fiction texts and – when appropriate – maps.

 In KS1, children participate in theme weeks, such as French experience days and global citizenship week.

-In KS2, French is taught on a two-year rolling programme, so that in the first year of the cycle, Beech Class (Y3 and Y4) are taught the year 3 programme of work and Oak Class (Y5 and Y6) are taught the Year 5 programme.
-In the second year, Class 3 is taught the Year 4 programme of work and Class 4 is taught Year 6 programme of work.
+In KS2, French is taught on a two-year rolling program, so that in the first year of the cycle, Beech Class (Y3 and Y4) are taught the year 3 program of work and Oak Class (Y5 and Y6) are taught the Year 5 program.
+In the second year, Class 3 is taught the Year 4 program of work and Class 4 is taught Year 6 program of work.